Adaptive Canonicalization with Application to Invariant Anisotropic Geometric Networks: Adaptive Canonicalization

 Similarly, we have $\ \max_u f(\kappa_u(g))>\max_u y(\kappa_u(g))-\epsilon$.
 Together,

 Hence, $f\mapsto f\circ \rho_f(g)$ is Lipschitz continuous with Lipschitz constant 1 for every $g\in\mathcal{G}$, and therefore equicontinuous over the parameter $g\in\mathcal{G}$. \end{proof}

-This immediately gives a universal approximation theorem for prior maximization as a corollary of Thm.~\ref{thm:adaptiveUAT}.
+This immediately gives a universal approximation theorem for prior maximization as a corollary of Theorem~\ref{thm:adaptiveUAT}.
 Moreover, we can show that continuous prior maximization gives functions continuous in $\mathcal{G}$.
-This is one of the main distinctions between prior maximization and standard canonicalization. \begin{theorem} Consider a continuous prior maximization $\rho$ (Def.~\ref{def:prior_max}).
-Then, $f\circ\rho_f$ is continuous. \end{theorem}
+This is one of the main distinctions between prior maximization and standard canonicalization. \begin{theorem} Consider a continuous prior maximization $\rho$ (Definition~\ref{def:prior_max}).
+Then, $f\circ\rho_f$ is continuous. \end{theorem} \begin{proof}